 Art & Design

 Art at All Hallows is taught to all pupils at Key Stage 3 and is an option subject at Key Stage 4.
+Pupils are made aware of links to careers in the creative industries within each topic.

 There are two full time members of staff who deliver the Art Curriculum:-